CodyDeLaTorre/reading-notes/201/class4.md

 2. Parameters and arguments are the same thing

-## Pari Programming
+## Pair Programming

-1. I think Job Environment Readiness of pair programming will benfit me becasue i have never been in a job that required programming
+1. I think Job Environment Readiness of pair programming will benefit me becasue i have never been in a job that required programming

-2. I also think think I could benefit from the greater efficiency since mistakes are more easily caught in pair programming
+2. I also think I could benefit from the greater efficiency since mistakes are more easily caught in pair programming

 ---